-If an employee thinks that the conditions of a Settlement Agreement are acceptable after receiving independent legal representation on what each clause entails, they may sign and return the paper to the company.
-After receiving the agreement, the employer will choose the ‘Termination date,’ which will mark the end of the employer-employee relationship.
+If an employee thinks that the conditions of the Agreement are acceptable after they get independent legal advice and representation on what each clause entails, they may sign and return the paper to the company.
+After signing the agreement, the employee will be informed of th ‘Termination date,’ which will mark the end of the employer-employee relationship.
 The employer will also add a payment schedule for the employee’s cash compensation.
 Typically, the employer will provide a reference, allowing the person to pursue employment with another organisation.
 After signing a Settlement Agreement, the employer-employee relationship is legally severed.
 The employee will resign from their position and waive their ability to pursue a claim before an employment tribunal.
 In exchange, they will receive the agreed-upon pay.

 What are a Settlement Agreement’s legal requirements?

-To be legally binding, a settlement agreement must satisfy the following conditions::
+To be legally binding, the agreement must satisfy the following conditions:

 - The settlement must be submitted in writing.

-- The settlement agreement must correspond to a particular dispute, incident, or procedure..
+- It must correspond to a particular dispute, incident, or procedure.